csc-training/csc-env-eff/_hands-on/batch_resources/tutorial_sacct_and_seff.md

 1. Look at the error messages produced by the failed jobs.
 2. When you know which sub jobs failed and why, adjust the resource requests as necessary.

-☝🏻 If you have limited time, you can skip to step 4 and use the job ID `14885122` (it is the same job with adjusted time and memory requests).
+☝🏻 If you have limited time, you can skip to step 4 and use the job ID `14885122` (it is the same job with adjusted resource requests).

 - Change time and memory reservations: